reactiveui/website/input/docs/handbook/data-binding/value-converters.md

 ## Usage

-In most cases, usage is automatic.
+For globally registered converters, usage is **automatic**.
 When a binding is created, the converter(s) with the highest affinity are chosen from those registered with Splat.
 Optionally, you can provide a specific converter to override what the default would have been for either VM to View or View to VM.
+In this case you don't need to register a converter:

 ```csharp
 this.Bind(ViewModel,